Anujarya300/bubble_maps/README.md

             }
         });
 ```

+###### Set the correct projection for Canada map on world map with the help of Longitude and Latitute of Canada (you can google it Canada Longitude and Latitute)

+Please use **canada.toto.json** for India geopraphy json data from https://github.com/Anujarya300/bubble_maps/blob/master/data/geography-data/canada.topo.json, otherwise your map wont work.
+(I have truncated CA. from all state ISO code(2-digit ISO code), e.g CA.TN to TN)

 Please note in setProjection method, I have set [-106.3468, 68.1304] to locate center point for Canada in the world map.
 That means
 Latitude = 106.3468 W and Longitude = 68.1304 N. Remember Latitute and Longitude are always East and North.
 For western countries, Latitude are in West so make it convert as Negative of East. e.g 102.3421 W ==> -102.3421 E.